 Compression.
 One solution is to use string compression.
 String compression can reduce the size considerably, as despite the ciphertexts being random, the hex digits only account for a small amount of the UTF-8 character space.
 LZ-String, a popular JavaScript string compression library, can reduce the size of a single hex-encoded ciphertext to about 35% of its original size.
-The consideration
+This will result in some slowdown due to compression time however, but this is somewhat negligible in the face of the time taken to produce and verify proofs in the first place.

 Message format.
-Another solution is to use a more compact message format, for example msgpack [16] (which also has native support for binary literals).
+Another solution is to use a more compact message format, for example msgpack [17] (which also has native support for binary literals).